|Admissions | Program Requirements | Graduate Courses|

 In addition to the UALR Graduate School admission requirements, the applicants for the Ph.D. program in Engineering Science and Systems must also meet the following criteria:

-- Education: Applicants must have a bachelor’s degree in engineering, technology, science, or related discipline.
+- Education: Applicants must have at least one degree (bachelor’s or master’s) in engineering.
 Applicants with only a bachelor’s degree must have an overall undergraduate GPA of 3.0 or 3.3 on the last 60 credit hours.
 Alternatively, applicants with a master’s degree in engineering should have a master’s GPA of 3.3 or better.

 - Standardized test scores: Applicants are required to take the GRE test.
 Applicants must have the following minimum scores on the following tests: